 Consider a mix of both long and short-form content.
 Long-form content can be used for in-depth information, to narrate a story, or to establish authority in a specific niche.
 In contrast, short-form content can be used for quick updates, summarizing key information, and creating engagement.

 Ultimately, the decision should be based on what will effectively communicate the information, reach your target audience, and align with your website’s purpose and goals.

 The length of content can matter depending on the context and purpose of the content.

-Usually well written long-form content captures more detail and more number of long-tailed keywords.
-As a result they end up ranking higher when compared to shorter forms of content on the same topic.
+Usually well written long-form content captures more detail and more long-tailed keywords.
+As a result, they end up ranking higher when compared to shorter forms of content on the same topic.

-In-depth content which meets the search intent of several search topics usually gets sited as a reference and gets more links organically over a period of time.
+In-depth content which meets the search intent of several search topics usually gets cited as a reference and gets more links organically over a while.

 The same can be found in the graph generated by Ahrefs which depicts the correlation between word count and referring domains.

 Image source: https://ahrefs.com/blog/blog-post-length/